savanovich/l/problem1/README.md

 ![arch](img/arch.jpg)

+Service designed for about 3000 events per second.
+Further horizontal scaling also possible.

 ## Tech stack
 - Python >3.6
 - Kafka
 - asyncio
 - autobahn https://autobahn.readthedocs.io/en/latest/

+All components are Open Source projects.
+Python very fast for prototyping and widely used for development such web services.
+Standard Python's asynchronous framework `asyncio` with `epoll` event poll has sufficient performance for high loaded microservices.

-## Rationale
+## Rationale behind the design

-Web sockets used to reduce calls to web service.
-Just one call over HTTP for handshake the connection.
-Other calls performed via WebSockets, this minimizes calls to service, TCP handshakes and HTTP headers overhead.
+**Web socket** minimizes overhead of calls to service, TCP handshakes and HTTP headers .

-Autobahn well-known framework to work with WebSockets on both sides client and server.
+**Autobahn** - framework to work with WebSockets on both sides client and server.
 It has a wide range of supported programming languages.
-Also, it has high performance and fully asynchronous implementation (via asyncio).
+Also, it has high performance and fully asynchronous implementation (via `asyncio` for `python`).

-Kafka can be thought as a сentral bus for a heterogeneous system of microservices.
+**Kafka** can be thought as a сentral bus for a heterogeneous system of microservices.

-One of the consumers of Kafka is a reporting system (Redshift for example).

-All components are Open Source projects.
-Python very fast for prototyping and asyncio with epoll event poll has high performance.
+Reporting system (Redshift for example) can be one of the Kafka's consumers.